tschamm/boschshc-hass/info.md

 {% if prerelease %}
 ### NB!: This is a Beta version!
+* Preparation step for creating and registering of SSL key pair before loading the integration is now done within the `config_flow`.
+* SSL host verification using the provided Issuing CA.

 {% endif %}

 _Component to integrate with [Bosch Smart Home][bosch_smart_home] system._